Join a WhaleBlitz event near you - July 14 - 16, 2023

 Join the pod!

-The Ocean Wise WhaleBlitzes are a fun way for us to connect with local communities while collecting important information on species distributions and habitat use throughout coastal waters including the Salish Sea, Puget Sound, the Strait of Juan de Fuca, and the Strait of Georgia.
+In British Columbia, many cetacean (whale, dolphin, and porpoise) species are endangered or threatened.
+The Ocean Wise WhaleBlitzes are a fun way for us to connect within our communities while collecting important information on species distributions and habitat use throughout the coastal waters of Southern B.C. and Northern Washington State.

 About the WhaleBlitz